A world-class institute of changemakers in the deaf and signing community.

 As we continue this work, we recognize that there is a rich variety of labels and numerous intersecting identities.
 People from various backgrounds and social groups identify as LGBTQA, and vice versa; we recognize that everyone is an individual, and that labels and identities are perceived and experienced differently by different people.
 When referring to the "LGBTQA" community on campus, we aim to be inclusive of students, staff, and faculty with varying intersectional identities and strive to empower all individuals and groups with the understanding that intersections of oppression impact people differently.
 Occasionally you may see references to the LGBTQ+ community as an expression of acknowledgment that there are many more identities existing than those most commonly recognized.

-For more information on these terms and others, we suggest you check out this glossary of terms by the University of Nebraska - Lincoln.
+For more information on these terms and others, we suggest you check out this Comprehensive List of LGBTQ+ Vocabulary Definitions.

 Queer is an umbrella term often used by and for many people who identify within the LGBTQA+ umbrella.
 Some number of years ago, the term "queer" was seen and experienced as pejorative and derogatory, often used by those with power to denigrate those perceived as different.
 In the years since, "queer" has been re-appropriated by some many as a communal and political term to describe those who reject binary gender identity and sexual orientation models (binary = either/or; male OR female; gay OR straight).
 It is suggested that people not in the LGBTQA community not use the term "queer" unless instructed to do so by family and friends who identify as such.